tgraupmann/tgraupmann/README.md

 Subscribe to my [YouTube channel](https://www.youtube.com/user/TagenigmaLLC) so you can get notifications when I put out developer-focused videos.

-In most cases, I'm helping you with Razer Chroma RGB.
+In most cases, I'm helping you with Razer Chroma Sensa for RGB lighting and haptics.
 Check out the [Animation Guide](https://chroma.razer.com/ChromaGuide/) to find all the plugins.